Mental Wellness Support from a Surprising Source: Why and How to Prioritize Mental Health at Work

 "It is almost impossible to be either engaged or resilient if you do not feel like part of a team," says Buckingham.
 "Those who said they are on a team were 2.6 times more likely to be fully engaged and 2.7 times more likely to be highly resilient than those who didn't identify as team members.
 For millennia, humans have experienced psychological well-being only when they feel connected to and supported by a small group of people around them.
 Human flourishing happens through team flourishing — and if there's no team to be had, engagement, resilience, and excellence are nowhere to be found."

 With the right communications during this challenging time, it's possible that your organization can come out of this period stronger and more connected.
-On May 25, the Women@Work 2021: Redefining the Workforce of Tomorrow virtual summit, will bring together highly knowledgeable and inspiring speakers on the topic of mental wellness in the workplace.
+On May 5, the Women@Work 2022: Redefining the Workforce of Tomorrow virtual summit will feature a panel discussion addressing the issues affecting employees' mental health and burnout prevention strategies in the workplace.
 Join the event.

 What if you are struggling?